murchisd/splunk_rerun_app/README.md

 # Purpose

-Rerun scheduled searches in Splunk for a specified "outage" period.
+Rerun scheduled searches in Splunk for a specified "outage" period and trigger the saved actions.

 The rerun command will find searches by matching title to user specified regex.
 The command will use the search's cron schedule to find times the search would have ran during the "outage" period.
 It will set earliest and latest to the scheduled run time to emulate as if Splunk was actually running the search at the scheduled time.
 The command can also trigger any actions for the search.